Oleander2911/oleander2911.github.io/_posts/2016-09-25-how-to-install-laravel-5-2.md

 And then run this in the terminal laravel new applicationname this will run some stuff, and show you a success message.

 Congratulations you have now installed Laravel!

+#Setup
+Before you start using Laravel it is a good practise to setup some stuff you properly are gonna need.
+First of all, rename the .env.example to .env and in there you can put you info for you local environment, an example could be:
+*APP_ENV=dev*
+*APP_DEBUG=true*
+*DB_HOST=localhost*
+*DB_DATABASE=db_name*
+*DB_USERNAME=db_username*
+*DB_PASSWORD=db_password*

+Now you are ready to start you application.
+So Laravel has a built in PHP server which works out of the box, just cd into your application directory and run the following command: ***php artisan serve***

+And an server will start running at localhost:8000 which you can put in the url bar of your browser and you site will be live.

+Hope this makes the progress very easy, if you have any suggestions to this article, or any further articles please let me know in the comment field.